airbytehq/airbyte/airbyte-webapp-e2e-tests/README.md

 When the tests are run as described above, the platform under test is started via docker compose on the local docker host.
 To test connections from real sources and destinations, additional docker containers are started for hosting these.
 For basic connections, additional postgres instances are started (`createdbsource` and `createdbdestination`).

 For testing the connector builder UI, a dummy api server based on a node script is started (`createdummyapi`).
 It is providing a simple http API with bearer authentication returning a few records of hardcoded data.
-By running it into the internal airbyte network, the connector builder server can access it under its container name.
+By running it in the internal airbyte network, the connector builder server can access it under its container name.

 The tests in here are instrumenting a Chrome instance to test the full functionality of Airbyte from the frontend, so other components of the platform (scheduler, worker, connector builder server) are also tested in a rudimentary way.